XamarinUniversity/build2018-labs/lab1/README.md

 1. Open **NoteEntryEditPage.xaml**.

-2. Right after the `ContentPage` open tag, add a new `ToolbarItem`.
+2. After the `ContentPage` open tag, add a new `ToolbarItem`.
 This needs to be in the `ToolbarItems` collection; use the following XAML to define it:

 ```xml
 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"